-Marzanna: This is widely known as one of the best restaurants in Zakopane, and we tasted it firsthand with the unreal pork schnitzel we had!
+Marzanna: This is widely known as one of the best restaurants in Zakopane.
+We tasted it firsthand with the unreal pork schnitzel!
 No alcohol is served at Marzanna, but they more than make up for that with their old-school Polish cuisine.

 Bar Mleczny: Translating directly to “Milk Bar,” this is one of the most local restaurants we went to in Zakopane!
 They’ll be a steady line around lunch and dinner time for their delicious pierogi, but it moves very quickly.

 Groski: What separates Groski from other great Zakopane restaurants is its yummy vegan menu!
 They also serve regular Polish food as well, but give their alternative menu a chance for a healthy change after taking on the best hikes in Zakopane.